Policies and Procedures

 On any day in which classes are canceled due to severe weather conditions, all other school-related activities (school-sponsored social events, meetings, extracurricular activities, or athletic events/practices held on or away from school property) shall likewise be canceled on that day and evening.
 Exception is if the host team is in session.

-On days when school is cancelled or on two hour delay, parents will receive a message from the principal via the parent broadcast system.
+On days when school is cancelled or on two hour delay, parents will receive a message from the principal via the parent alert system.
 Parents may also listen daily to local TV and radio stations for this information.
 Usually these announcements are made beginning at 5:30 a.m.
 If Holy Family is to be closed for other emergencies, the principal will call radio and TV stations and give the reason for closing (i.e. broken water pipes, boiler problems).

 School Crisis Management Plan